Orange-OpenSource/Orange-Boosted-Bootstrap/docs-orange/layout/grid.md

 ## How it works

-Bootstrap's grid system uses a series of containers, rows, and columns to layout and align content.
+Boosted's grid system uses a series of containers, rows, and columns to layout and align content.
 It's built with flexbox and is fully responsive.
 Below is an example and an in-depth look at how the grid comes together.

 <div class="bd-example bd-example-row">
 <div class="container">